VeraPancaldiLab/MOSNA_GUI/README.md

 ## Step 6: Remove all temporary file in output_data file

+Clear all temp file to keep only analysed data

 # Exemple of using

 In this part we will provide an example of this tool step by step